-- 57. Since the last valuation in 2013 our practice has been to make monthly payments as a % of payroll whilst paying the deficit contribution in full in May each year.
-Adopting this approach over the next three years results in a total projected payment of £6.09m and this is the basis on which the current draft budget for 2017/18 and the medium-term plan to 2019/20 has been prepared. - 58.
+- 64. Since the last valuation in 2013 our practice has been to make monthly payments as a % of payroll whilst paying the deficit contribution in full in May each year.
+Adopting this approach over the next three years results in a total projected payment of £6.09m and this is the basis on which the current draft budget for 2017/18 and the medium-term plan to 2019/20 has been prepared. - 65.
 The full prepayment option for all three years contributions would entail paying out £5.8m in April or May 2017 and charging this to the general fund annually over the next three years.
-This cash payment needs to be considered in the context of the council's current and projected cashflows, the investment returns on those cashflows and the cost savings projected from the early payment of pension contributions. - 59.
+This cash payment needs to be considered in the context of the council's current and projected cashflows, the investment returns on those cashflows and the cost savings projected from the early payment of pension contributions. - 66.
 The full prepayment options are not without risks; these include cashflow management, legal and regulatory risks, as well as investment performance risk by the fund itself.
 The Council must conclude its position and notify the Fund by the end of February of our intentions.
-As it is not feasible to complete the required work in advance of this council meeting, the Executive granted delegated authority to the report author in consultation with the Leader and Executive Member for Finance to finalise and submit the Council's response.
+As it is not feasible to complete the required work for this meeting, it is requested that delegated authority be granted to the report author in consultation with the Leader and Executive Member for Finance to finalise and submit the Council's response.